umccr/infrastructure/parallel_cluster/README.md

 ```bash
 $ ssm i-XXXXXXXXXXXXX
 ```

+> This assumes AmazonSSMManagedInstanceCore is set as an
+> additional policy in your parallel cluster config template i.e:
+> additional_iam_policies = arn:aws:iam::aws:policy/AmazonSSMManagedInstanceCore

 ### Running the cluster
 > CLUSTER_NAME can only be alpha-numeric and must start with a letter